Zpacks Altaplex Review

 Pros

-- Airflow – with more airflow, the Altaplex improved condensation issues and had less condensation than my Hexamid as long as I maximized its height.
+• Airflow – with more airflow, the Altaplex improved condensation issues and has less condensation than my Hexamid as long as I maximize its height.

-- Wind – The Altaplex held up well in windy conditions as long as I used all of the tie-outs.
+• Wind – The Altaplex holds up well in windy conditions as long as I use all tie-outs.

 Cons